Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Crash Course Numpy/Readme.md

     np.ones((3,3)) # output: array([[1., 1., 1.],
     # [1., 1., 1.],
     # [1., 1., 1.]])
+    # By default, the data type of the created array is float64.
+We can specify the data type by using the dtype parameter.

     np.linspace(0,10,3) # output: array([ 0.,  5., 10.])
     np.linspace(0,10,5) # output: array([ 0.,  2.5,  5.,  7.5, 10.])

     ```